francescogerardomarra/its/modulo26/5_security_hello_world.md

  * <p>
  * Flow:
  * 1. The JWT token is generated with various claims (subject, role, permissions) and signed with a secret key.
- * 2. The generated token can be returned to the user (e.g., after a successful login).
+ * 2. The generated token can be returned to the user (e.g. after a successful login).
  * 3. When the token is sent back to the server, it can be validated to ensure the user is authenticated and authorized.
  * 4. Claims from the token can be extracted and used to make authorization decisions.
  */